-Well organized collections can be brands like Ben Sherman, Timberland, and Under Armour.
-It can be interests like basketball, netball, and tennis.
-Avoid being too specific like having a collection of “Adidas Basketball Black” as it leads to an overwhelming navigation bar.
+Well-organised collections can be brands like Ben Sherman, Timberland, and Under Armour or be made of interests like basketball, netball, and tennis.
+Do not use product attributes and minimise adjectives in a collection name like “Adidas Basketball Black” as it leads to an overwhelming navigation bar.

-- Explore the verbiage for navigation links.
-Designer Marta Eleniak talked one company out of calling their “Personal Vehicle Leasing” product “Just Drive”.
-You enable people to easily find the products they want.
+Explore the verbiage for navigation links.
+Designer Marta Eleniak talked one company out of calling their “Personal Vehicle Leasing” product “Just Drive” (whatever that means).
+Enable people to easily find the products they want.

-A breadcrumb is the trail of links that tell someone where they are on the site.
-See an example on The WOD Life.
+A breadcrumb is the trail of links that tell someone where they are on the website.
+See an example on RadarMount.

 A descriptive URL reassures a visitor they are on the right page.
 What could be at this URL?
 Something about New Balance.

 A miss-match or lack of clarity can hurt conversion.
 You also improve SEO with clear URLs that match the page.
 A hidden conversion benefit of a descriptive URL is you help someone locate the page when they try to revisit it in their browser window:

-People who search convert 1.8 times better than non-searchers and bring in a disproportionate amount of revenue.
-Zohar, CEO of Fast Simon that provides search functionality to Shopify stores, tells me this stat is far below their data for over 1,000 stores.
+One study found people who search convert 1.8 times better than non-searchers and bring in a disproportionate amount of revenue.
+Zohar, CEO of Fast Simon that provides search functionality to Shopify stores, tells me this stat is far below their data for thousands of stores.
 He says people who search convert anywhere from 2-10x better than non-searchers.

 I agree with Zohar’s data looking across the stats of my clients.
-One random client I looked at with a SKU count of 1,500 has searchers convert at 6.57% compared to 1.79%—a 360% difference.
+One random client I looked at with a SKU count of 1,500 has searchers convert at 6.42% compared to 2.32%—a 277% difference.

-Internal search seems to matter most on sites that have a large product range or products with intricate details like shoes and jewelry.
-Search can bandage poor site architecture, overcoming a lack of clear navigation and filters (though the best action is to stop the bleeding.)
+Internal search matters most on websites that have a large product range or products with intricate details like shoes and jewellery.
+Search can bandage poor website architecture—overcoming bad navigation and filters—so the best action is to stop the bleeding at the source.

-How you implement search is as critical as its deployment.
-One study found by SLI Systems found 25% of shoppers refine their search query after their first search and another study learned 73% abandon the site after 2 minutes if they cannot find what they want.
+How you implement search is as critical as having an internal search option.
+A study by SLI Systems found 25% of shoppers refine their search query after their first search and another study learned 73% abandon the site after 2 minutes if they cannot find what they want.

 Here are ideas to explore search that have worked for my clients: